How to Develop ERP Software: the 8 Step Guide

-- Having ineffective business processes - if you haven’t worked on your business processes to make them effective and unified, then no automation tool will help
+- Ineffective business processes - if you haven’t worked on your business processes to make them effective and unified, then no automation tool will help

-- Not including all stakeholders, especially end-users, into decision-making - everyone who is going to be using the system and affected by it, should have a say in the project
+- Not including all stakeholders, especially end-users, in decision-making - everyone who is going to be using the system and affected by it should have a say in the project

 - Failing to prioritize features - which can be another extreme of trying to please everyone, and therefore, delaying the shipment of the system by months or even years.

 - Trying to deliver the whole thing at once - long gone are the days of waterfall planning, why wait so long and spend so much just to learn that the software sucks, better to learn it early on, and fix it bit by bit.

-- Failing to get everyone onboard - a new custom ERP solution means people need to change the way they work, they’d better understand why and know what to do, otherwise, no one will use it.
+- Failing to get everyone onboard - a new custom ERP solution means people need to change the way they work, they’d better understand why and know what to do.

 - Forgetting to budget for maintenance - you will likely require changes along the way, not to mention that things can break, so it is wise to account for it in your budget.

-I’m sure there are many more, like choosing the wrong vendor, but that is the subject of another article.
-In this article, we’d rather talk about the 8 ways of avoiding those pitfalls, by carefully planning your custom ERP software.
-We share our own experience, as well as the experience of others, so be prepared for a lot of examples.
+In this article, we’ll talk about the 8 ways of avoiding those pitfalls, by carefully planning your custom ERP software.
+We share our own experiences, as well as the experience of others, so be prepared for a lot of examples.